ZimVie (NASDAQ:ZIMV) Updates FY 2022 Earnings Guidance

-ZimVie (NASDAQ:ZIMV – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $2.100-$2.300 for the period, compared to the Thomson Reuters consensus estimate of $2.150.
+ZimVie (NASDAQ:ZIMV – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $2.100-$2.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.150.
 The company issued revenue guidance of $1 billion-$1 billion, compared to the consensus revenue estimate of $988.10 million.

-ZIMV has been the subject of several research reports.
-Guggenheim started coverage on ZimVie in a report on Friday, March 18th.
-They set a neutral rating for the company.
-Credit Suisse Group started coverage on ZimVie in a research report on Tuesday, March 1st.
-They issued an underperform rating and a $34.00 target price for the company.

 Featured Stories